-Personal Life: Gupta is married to Rebecca Olson, a family law attorney.
+Gupta is married to Rebecca Olson, a family law attorney.
 When he proposed, he wrote a page-long poem with the proposal on the last line.
-He was down on his knee ready to propose before Rebecca ever finished reading the poem.
-They were married on May 15, 2004, in a Hindu wedding ceremony at The Shell House at Ashley Hall in Charleston, South Carolina-a private girls school near Olson's family home was the site of the couple's lavish wedding.
+He was down on his knee ready to propose before Rebecca finished reading the poem.
+They were married on May 15, 2004, in a lavish Hindu wedding ceremony at The Shell House on the grounds of the private girls' school Ashley Hall in Charleston, South Carolina.

-Gupta and this wife live in Atlanta and have three daughters named Sky, Sage, and Soleil.
+Gupta and his wife live in Atlanta and have three daughters named Sky, Sage, and Soleil.

 Gupta's operating room playlists include hip-hop and the Red Hot Chili Peppers for opening and closing spinal surgeries, when something "a little raucous" is called for, and music that's "more chill," like Coldplay, during operations.